 Santiago Island (Puerto Egas & Sullivan Bay) is one of the bigger islands of approximately 226 square miles and is home to Marine iguanas, sea lions, fur seals, land and sea turtles, flamingos, dolphins and sharks are also found here.

-Itinerary: fly to quito and transfer to hotel for overnight stay - guided tour of quito including lunch - fly to baltra and embark celebrity xpedition. visit black turtle cove - rabida & puerto egas - caleta tagus & punta espinoza - urvina bay & punta vicente roca - bartolome & las bachas & daphne island - el barranco & darwin bay - puerto ayora - disembark celebrity xpedition & transfer to hotel in quito for overnight stay - quito: overnight hotel stay - transfer to airport for overnight flight to uk12 nights
+Itinerary: fly to quito and transfer to hotel for overnight stay - guided tour of quito including lunch - fly to baltra and embark celebrity xpedition. visit black turtle cove - rabida & puerto egas - caleta tagus & punta espinoza - urvina bay & punta vicente roca - bartolome & las bachas & daphne island - el barranco & darwin bay - puerto ayora - disembark celebrity xpedition & transfer to hotel in quito for overnight stay - quito: overnight hotel stay - transfer to airport for overnight flight to uk

 Includes London flights to Quito, internal flights to Baltra, all transfers and admission to Galapagos National Park